MississaugaCoding/mississaugacoding.github.io/_posts/2015-08-19-html-css-js-intro-sessions.md

 publish: true
 ---

-This post will include notes from intro sessions, as well as some resource links.
+This post includes notes from the introductory sessions, as well as some resource links.

 Members will also be able to post their questions or comments.

 ###What is HTML?
 - Hyper Text Mark-up Language